 I love learning about the world.
 I love helping my kids learn about the world.
 It is so fun delving into foods, holidays, the arts, and books from other countries and cultures.
 I find so much value in learning through both travel and global education at home, and I truly believe it inspires empathy, compassion, curiosity, and deeper connection.
 As we learn, however, it’s really important to me to ensure we’re coming from a place of cultural appreciation vs appropriation.

-Appropriation, on the other hand, inherently cherry picks.
+Appropriation, on the other hand, cherry picks.
 It involves taking aspects of another culture out of context, and using it for personal interest, benefit, or financial gain.
-Essentially, it is exploiting aspects of another culture for your own benefit.
-This is especially harmful to minority groups who have already been marginalized, and whose cultures and resources have been attacked.
+It exploits aspects of another culture for your own benefit.
+This is especially harmful to groups that have been marginalized, and whose cultures and resources have been attacked.

 Tips for Cultural Appreciation vs. Appropriation